 The Pro-305 Booting up.
 The HD works like a champ and doesn’t make any funny noises at all.

 The POS Main Menu.
 Not a lot of choices.

 The 486 Digital PC I picked up to make floppies.

 And this was a brand-new-in-the-box Digital PS2 keyboard that I couldn’t resist picking up.
-These are amazing to use and to feel as well as having a nice heavy feel to the keyboard.
+These are amazing to use and they have great key travel and feel- just a nice heavy PS2 keyboard for when you need one.

 I never managed to get the 5 1/4 floppy drive to work with the DEC 486.
 It may be broken as the BIOS seems to indicate there should be no issues with one.
 I never installed BSD and left the working POS on the drives.
 It’s an interesting system but nothing UNIX like at all and so it’s been put away to make room for the Amiga uplift.